Florida Everblades: E.A. Gingher Memorial Trophy

 The Everblades have won the E.A.
 Gingher Memorial Trophy five times, in 2004, 2005, 2012, 2018 and 2022.
 In 2004, the trophy was given to the champion of the Eastern Conference; the Everblades beat the Reading Royals 3–2 to win the conference but lost the Kelly Cup to the Idaho Steelheads.
 In 2005, the Gingher trophy was given to the American Conference champion.
 The Everblades beat the Charlotte Checkers 4–2 to win the conference before losing to the Trenton Titans in the Cup finals.
 In 2012, the Everblades won the Gingher Memorial Trophy by defeating the Kalamazoo Wings 4–1 in the Eastern Conference finals and went on to win the Kelly Cup over the Las Vegas Wranglers.
 In 2018, the Everblades went 12–2 through three rounds of conference playoffs and won the Gingher Memorial Trophy before losing the Kelly Cup in seven games to the Colorado Eagles.
 In 2022, the Everblades went 12–3 through three rounds of conference playoffs and won the Gingher Memorial Trophy by defeating the Newfoundland Growlers 4–1 in the Eastern Conference finals and went on to win the Kelly Cup in five games against the Toledo Walleye.

 Brabham Cup

 In the 1999–00, 2008–09, 2017–18, and 2020–21 seasons, the Everblades won the Brabham Cup, a trophy given to the team that has the best regular season record in the league.
 The Everblades took the trophy with 108 points in 1999–2000 and 112 points in 2017–18.
 The 2008–09 and 2020–21 trophies were awarded to the team with the best points percentage due to imbalanced schedules, where the Everblades had 0.725 and 0.667 winning percentages, respectively.

 Kelly Cup

 The Florida Everblades won the Kelly Cup in 2012 taking the series 4 games to 1 over the Las Vegas Wranglers.
 A decade later, they won the Cup in 2022 in another five game series, defeating the Toledo Walleye 4 games to 1.
+The Everblades would repeat as champions in 2023 4 games to none over the Idaho Steelheads.
+In 2024, the Everblades became the first team to win three straight Kelly Cups by defeating the Kansas City Mavericks 4 game to 1.